Gradients of Excitability and Recurrence Revealed by Stimulation Mapping and Whole-Brain Modelling#

 all_gfma[ses,:] = np.std(all_eeg_evoked[ses,:,:],axis=0) #np.mean(np.mean(epo_eeg._data, axis=0),axis=0)

-#Normalized for the baseline for making comparison
+# Normalized to the baseline for comparison

 all_gfma[ses,:] = np.abs(all_gfma[ses,:] - np.mean(all_gfma[ses, :300]))